 Capture over 99 percent of airborne pollutants, including viruses, pollen, dust, pet dander, mold, bacteria, and more, with the Blueair Blue Pure 211+ Air Purifier.
 Filtering the air at a rate of approximately 4.8 times an hour, or about every 12.5 minutes, it’s the perfect way to effectively lower particle levels in sensitive areas you need the most, such as living rooms, family rooms, and playrooms.
 The activated carbon filter also reduces and eliminates gases and odors, so the air in your home will likewise smell fresh and clean while it purifies.

 The washable fabric pre-filter offers the first layer of protection by catching larger contaminants from the air.
 At the same time, the particle filter captures charged airborne germs and allergens that stick to the filter media.
 Then, when it’s time to replace the filter, the single-button control alters you without the need to adjust settings and knobs.
 Instead, a built-in warning system glows red when it's time for a change.
 It also runs pretty quietly at a sound level of 31 to 56 decibels and an Energy Star-rated consumption of 30 to 61 watts.
 While the machine boasts an attractive design, parents of young children and pet owners may want to take note of the large holes on top, which are just big enough for tiny fingers or paws to get stuck.
 Another possible downside is that the filter is technically not HEPA-grade, so if you live somewhere with especially poor air quality, you may want to hold out for HEPA technology.
+Click here for more air purifiers for allergies options.

 Best for Large Rooms: Coway Airmega 400 Smart Air Purifier